Strategic Market Positioning:

 Initiated by: Co-owned by Commercial and Product Teams

-Organization Type: Tech Startup
+Organization Type: Mature Tech Startup

 Project Duration: 6 months